pcarleton/draft-carleton-workload-authz-grant/draft-carleton-workload-authz-grant.md

 # Agent Identity {#identity-model}

 An Agent is identified by its Agent Identifier, carried as the `sub` claim in the assertion.
 The Agent Identifier is opaque; it MUST be unique among all Agent Identifiers issued under the same Platform, MUST NOT be reassigned to a different Agent, and is compared as a case-sensitive string {{RFC7519, Section 2}}.
-An Authorization Server MUST key records about an Agent on its Platform together with `sub`, never on `sub` alone, and MUST NOT convey to a Resource Server a subject under which Agents of different Platforms could be confused.
+An Authorization Server MUST associate records for an Agent with its Platform and `sub` value, never on its `sub` value alone.

 # Workload Authorization Grant